Planning techniques in a volatile market

 First some background: current gift and estate tax landscape

-In 2021, each individual is able to transfer up to $11.70 million during one’s lifetime or at death without a federal gift or estate tax.
-A married couple could transfer up to $23.4 million.
+In 2022, each individual is able to transfer up to $12.06 million during lifetime or at death without a federal gift or estate tax.
+A married couple could transfer up to $24.12 million.
 Transfers above the exemption may be taxed at a rate up to 40%.
-As currently legislated, the exemption will drop to roughly half of the current amount in 2026 (approximately $6 million to $6.5 million per individual after adjusting for inflation).
-In order to take advantage of the current higher exemption amounts, market volatility, and low interest rate environment, you can consider several timely estate planning strategies.
+As currently legislated, the exemption will drop to roughly half of the current amount in 2026, adjusted for inflation.
+In order to take advantage of the current higher exemption amounts, market volatility, and low interest rates, you can consider several timely estate planning strategies.

 Strategies to take advantage of tax benefits